 Consider these important points:

-- Creatinine is released from the muscle.
-Those with more muscle release more creatinine and their blood levels will be higher.
-Men have more muscle mass than women and therefore usually have a higher creatinine.
-Body builders and athletes can also have higher levels of creatinine.
+- Creatinine is released from muscles.
+People with more muscle release more creatinine and their blood levels will be higher.
+Men generally have more muscle mass than women and therefore they usually have a higher creatinine.
+Bodybuilders and athletes can also have higher levels of creatinine.

 - Creatinine can be higher during dehydration.
 If you are sick and not eating or hydrating properly then creatinine may increase.